varemenos/atom-toolbar-almighty/README.md

 ## Description

-An atom-tool-bar plugin that adds many commonly used actions in the tool-bar.
+An tool-bar plugin that adds many commonly used actions in the tool-bar.

 ![screenshot](https://rawgit.com/varemenos/atom-toolbar-almighty/master/screenshot.png)